Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 **Why are we adding these two properties to existing state?**

-*This choice was made because the game timer is part of a game instance ... in other words, the timer is part of the game, so it only makes sense to manage with the other game-related pieces of state.*
+*This choice was made because the game timer is part of a game instance ... in other words, the timer is part of the information representing our game performance, so it only makes sense to manage `elapsedTime` with other game-related pieces of state.*

 <br>

-So, this is what our `gameState` object should be initialized to:
+This is what our refactored `gameState` object should be initialized to:

 ```javascript
 {